What Are the Different Levels of Nursing Degrees?

 What Kind of Nurses Get Paid the Most?

 While Certified Registered Nurse Anesthetists (CRNAs) make the highest salary, according to Murray, there are very few training spots available for this very competitive specialty.

 Aside from CRNAs, “nurses who work bedside, nights, and/or weekends get paid more,” said Blevins.
 “As you move up in leadership and administration, you get paid more as well.
 It all depends on the setting and level of training and experience that you have,” she said.

-According to the U.S. Bureau of Labor Statistics, nurses who work in hospitals tend to earn the highest salaries, averaging $73,650 per year, because their work involves round-the-clock and critical care.
+According to the U.S. Bureau of Labor Statistics, nurses who work in hospitals tend to earn the highest median salaries of $76,840 per year, because their work involves round-the-clock and critical care.
 Nurses in ambulatory healthcare services see patients for routine medical care outside of a hospital setting.
-They earn an average of $68,320 per year.
-And, nurses who provide care in nursing and residential care facilities average $63,990 per year.
+They earn a median salary of $72,340 per year.
+And, nurses who provide care in nursing and residential care facilities earn a median salary of $68,450 per year.